 We draw attention to Note 2.1 to the financial statements, which describes the basis of accounting.
 The financial statements are prepared to assist GMR Infrastructure (Singapore) Pte.
-Limited to report on the financial position of its Head Office to comply with the financial reporting requirements of its penultimate holding company.
+Limited to report on the financial position of its Head Office and one of its foreign branches - Dubai branch to comply with the financial reporting requirements of its penultimate holding company.
+The investment in subsidiary is not consolidated in this set of financial statements.
 As a result, the financial statements may not be suitable for any other purpose.
 Our report is intended solely for GMR Infrastructure (Singapore) Pte.
 Limited and its penultimate holding company and should not be distributed to or used by parties other than GMR Infrastructure (Singapore) Pte.
-Limited and its penultimate holding company and should not be distributed to or used by parties other than GMR Infrastructure (Singapore) Pte.
 Limited and its penultimate holding company.

-INDEPENDENT AUDITORS' REPORT to the members of GMR INFRASTRUCTURE (SINGAPORE) PTE.
+INDEPENDENT AUDITORS' REPORT

+to the members of

+GMR INFRASTRUCTURE (SINGAPORE) PTE.
 LIMITED (continued)